jldiaz-uniovi/salvo/README.rst

   to be performed in the next timeslot.
 * A new thread is started.
 Within this thread:

-  * M requests are run concurrently (the client implements asyncronously this part so all requests are run in the same thread).
+  * M requests are run concurrently (the client implements asynchronously this part so all requests are run in the same thread).
 All requests will be GET requests by default, unless ``-m`` option is used to specify another kind of request (see next section)
   * When all M requests are terminated, the thread ends

-Note that if the M requests cannot be served within the N seconcs alloted to the timeslot, the thread for the next timeslot will be added to the one still running for the previous timeslot.
+Note that if the M requests cannot be served within the N seconds allotted to the timeslot, the thread for the next timeslot will be added to the one still running for the previous timeslot.
 If the server cannot respond quick enough, the threads can pile up in the client.
 It is advised to perform previously a stress test to check how many request can the server